Mexico deports 33% more migrants after deal with US - Journal du Cameroun

 In April — the month after Trump made the threat — deportations from Mexico rose 66 percent, to 14,940.

 The United States has seen a surge in Central American asylum-seekers fleeing chronic poverty and brutal gang violence in recent months.
-In May, it apprehended 144,000 migrants at the border, up 32 percent from April and 278 percent from May 2018.
+In May, it took 144,000 migrants into custody at the border, up 32 percent from April and 278 percent from May 2018.